WestRyanK/flooring-in-augmented-reality/SETUP.md

 # General Setup
 All commands assume you are running from the root FAR directory with the python virtual environment activated and python dependencies installed.
 Many commands have run configurations setup in PyCharm.
 These configurations are given where they exist.
+In general, you must complete these set up steps in the order that they appear.

 Initial Session:
 ```